Hi. Welcome to the Good Life. 🍯 We’re glad you’re here!

 ⭐ Poetry:

 - Poems should be typed with at least one-inch margins and a 12 point serif font, preferably Times New Roman.
-Please indicate a page break if a poem continues onto the next page.

 - Longer lines and unique formatting are fine, however the presentation of these may be altered as text could wrap to a newline based on the display media/window size being used.
+We do our best to maintain the poet’s vision.

 - Begin each new poem on a new page.